 To secure samples or specimens.

-To examine and copy relevant documents and records, provided such information is related to the operation of the pool.
+To examine and copy relevant documents and records related to the operation of the pool.

 To obtain photographic or other evidence needed to enforce this chapter.

 (b) Reinspections.
 1. The department or its agent may reinspect a pool whenever an inspection or the investigation of a complaint reveals the existence of a violation that is potentially hazardous to the health and welfare of patrons or employees of the pool.